 CBRE Group (CBRE) Gains But Lags Market: What You Should Know

-Heading into today, shares of the provider of real estate investment management services had lost 10.51% over the past month, lagging the Finance sector's loss of 3.28% and the S&P 500's loss of 2.45% in that time.
+Coming into today, shares of the provider of real estate investment management services had lost 7% in the past month.
+In that same time, the Finance sector gained 2.23%, while the S&P 500 gained 5.65%.

 CBRE Group will be looking to display strength as it nears its next earnings release.
-In that report, analysts expect CBRE Group to post earnings of $1.06 per share.
-This would mark year-over-year growth of 23.26%.
-Meanwhile, our latest consensus estimate is calling for revenue of $7.63 billion, up 28.42% from the prior-year quarter.
+The company is expected to report EPS of $1.09, up 26.74% from the prior-year quarter.
+Meanwhile, our latest consensus estimate is calling for revenue of $7.71 billion, up 29.83% from the prior-year quarter.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $6.04 per share and revenue of $31.76 billion.
-These totals would mark changes of +4.14% and +14.46%, respectively, from last year.
+For the full year, our Zacks Consensus Estimates are projecting earnings of $6.15 per share and revenue of $33.92 billion, which would represent changes of +6.03% and +22.26%, respectively, from the prior year.

-Investors might also notice recent changes to analyst estimates for CBRE Group.
-These revisions help to show the ever-changing nature of near-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+Any recent changes to analyst estimates for CBRE Group should also be noted by investors.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 9.02% higher.
-CBRE Group currently has a Zacks Rank of #1 (Strong Buy).
+The Zacks Consensus EPS estimate has moved 10.94% higher within the past month.
+CBRE Group is currently a Zacks Rank #1 (Strong Buy).

-Investors should also note CBRE Group's current valuation metrics, including its Forward P/E ratio of 15.05.
-This represents a no noticeable deviation compared to its industry's average Forward P/E of 15.05.
+Looking at its valuation, CBRE Group is holding a Forward P/E ratio of 14.52.
+For comparison, its industry has an average Forward P/E of 15.13, which means CBRE Group is trading at a discount to the group.

-Meanwhile, CBRE's PEG ratio is currently 1.37.
-This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-The Real Estate - Operations was holding an average PEG ratio of 1.37 at yesterday's closing price.
+Also, we should mention that CBRE has a PEG ratio of 1.32.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+The Real Estate - Operations was holding an average PEG ratio of 1.32 at yesterday's closing price.

 The Real Estate - Operations industry is part of the Finance sector.
-This group has a Zacks Industry Rank of 85, putting it in the top 34% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 66, which puts it in the top 26% of all 250+ industries.

 Click to get this free report